FredrikVullum/SteamConnectionInfo/README.md

 **TODO**

-Add Latency column that shows a player's latency in the overlay
+Add Latency column that shows the latency between you and a player in the overlay

 Add support for games using newer SteamNetworkingMessages interface for P2P